10 Best Fonts for Dyslexia

 8. Open Sans

 Open Sans is another example of a straightforward, no-frills font.
-Created for Google, it is free to use with an open-source license.
+Created for Google, it’s free to use with an open-source license.

-Open Sans has clear spacing, tall letter sizes, and rounded shapes that make the typeface easy to read.
+Open Sans has clear spacing, tall letter sizes, and rounded shapes, making the typeface easy to read.

 This is an example of Open Sans font.